 British programmers stick on the same level.
 For example, senior Java, senior dev and senior C# have an average annual wage of £40 000-50 000.
 However, a skilled UK programmer can push between £40-80 per hour.
 So, daily a senior web developer earns about £450 (hourly £56).

 The Baltic region or Georgia has a more pleasant digital to customers.
 The Baltic region sets the sum at $50 approximately.
 It also depends on the developing direction, but sometimes customers can catch a fish and lose fewer lures.

 Here we have shown only a hired developers’ minimum wage.
 What about those developers as business entities?
 How much do they charge?

 To count an approximate price for the company’s service, i.e. the number that the company bills to the customer, we can treat the scheme.

 Usually, the employee’s salary is a 50% part of the whole company’s profit.
 Plus taxes, outcomes for the office keeping, including rent, and a clean profit itself.
 As a result, we are getting the price almost twice more than a programmer’s wage.
 By the way, in some cases, it can be even thrice more.
 This also depends on the company’s experience and its location.
 The market dictates prices as well as always.
 It means that the competitive price is set.
 Developing companies can estimate their work more expensive.

 Larger American companies with client-facing facilities bill at least $50-100 per hour and sometimes this rate spans over $300 per hour.
-For example, comparing this price with Belarusian one, we conclude that there are no limitations of possibilities.
+For example, comparing this price with Georgian one, we conclude that there are no limitations of possibilities.
 Georgia web development player as a business entity can make your project starting at the rate of $20/hr.
 IT-companies hire programmers with English skills that make no difficulties in conducting negotiations.
 Truly, to make sure, you just need to try, because actions speak louder than words!